Botleys Mansion: Architecture

 In architecture it is Grade II* listed, the middle category of listing, which as with the top category (Grade I) applies to less than one third of listed buildings.

 It is a Couse stone-built house in simple Palladian architecture without wings, with walls clad in stone and surrounded by park land and iron gates.
 The stone came from quarries at Headington, Oxfordshire and Barrington, Cambridgeshire.

 The house is almost cubic in form, and the estate was about two miles in circumference, today about a mile; and approximately square, thus 0.25 mi2.
 A double flight of steps leads to the marble-paved entrance hall of the house.
 The entrance hall ceiling is supported by Scagliola columns and Ionic pilasters.

 Ownership

-In 1319, the original Botleys Mansion was either owned by John de Butteley or John Manory of Chertsey.
-In 1505, de Butteley's son Thomas gave the mansion to Richard Merland, Thomas Pervoche, and Henry Wykes; soon after though, Wykes became the sole owner of the mansion, then called Botlese Mansion.
-Ownership of the mansion changed hands several times and was owned by King Henry VIII in 1541, after he purchased it from Sir Roger Cholmeley.
+In 1319, the original Botleys Park Estate was either owned by John de Butteley or John Manory of Chertsey.
+In 1505, de Butteley's son Thomas gave the House to Richard Merland, Thomas Pervoche, and Henry Wykes; soon after though, Wykes became the sole owner of the mansion, then called Botlese Mansion.
+Ownership of the mansion changed hands several times and was owned by Henry VIII in 1541, after he purchased it from Sir Roger Cholmeley.
 In 1763, the mansion was transferred to Joseph Mawbey, the man responsible for the house's reconstruction.
 The mansion was passed around after Mawbey's death until it was purchased by Robert Gosling in 1822.

-The Gosling family lived in the mansion until 1931, when the Surrey County Council purchased the building for £30,000.
+Botleys Park remained in the ownership of the Gosling family until 1929; the final private owner of the house was Barclays Director and 1901 High Sheriff of Surrey Herbert Gosling.
+The 1921 Census of England returns for Chertsey, Surrey record that Gosling employed a large household at Botleys Park, which included seven indoor servants (a Butler, Cook, kitchen maid, scullery maid, footman, and two housemaids) and eight outdoor servants (a head gardener, two gardeners, a groom, stableman, stockman, farm carter and carpenter).